Plants and quarantine

 Get your businesses assessed

-When you are being assessed for ICA accreditation a quarantine inspector will look at:
+When you are being assessed for ICA accreditation a plant biosecurity officer will look at:

 - the scope of the procedure, including pests, products and locations